ericoporto/ags-manual-wiki/Tumbleweed.md

 ```

 No additional walking will occur.
 This is useful for exits not being at the
 screen border.
-There’s also an example in the second room of the demo template.
+There's also an example in the second room of the demo template.

 ---